This post may contain affiliate links. Please read my disclosure and privacy policy.

 Once they are firm enough to handle, you can transfer them to a wire rack to finish cooling while you bake the remaining cookie dough.

-chocolate chip cookie dough baked on pan.
+chocolate chips added to cookie dough and baked on a pan.

 Can I use almond meal instead of almond flour?